rinta-git/Dev-React/README.md

 If our application uses only basic functionalities then parcel is preffered but if the application is large and has dependency to third-party import then webpack is prefferable.

+* What is `.parcel-cache`?

+.parcel-cache file has the information about your project build.
+So when it re-builds, it doesn't need to re-parse and re-analyse everything from scratch.
+So it makes parcel faster in development mode.

+* What is `npx` ?

+npx is a package executor.
+It is used for running the package in the npm registory without installing it.
+It is usefull when we need a dependency only once in our application.

+* What is difference between `dependencies` vs `devDependencies`

+dependencies are the dependencies required for the production of our app. `npm i <pkg-name> [--save-prod]` devDependencies are the dependencies required only for the local development and testing of our app. `npm i <pkg-name> --save-dev`

+* What is Tree Shaking?

+Tree shaking is a term used for dead code elimination.
+The bundlers automatically remove dead code while bundling mutiple js files into single file.
+It is important for maing our app production ready by clean, minified size.

+* What is Hot Module Replacement?

+Hot module replacement is the process of adding, removing or exchanging modules while an application is running by without fully reloading.
+This speed upp development by keeping track of the application state which is lost during full reload and save valuable development time by only updating the part changed.

+* List down 5 superpowers of Parcel

+  - hot module replacement
+  - caching
+  - tree shaking
+  - minifying
+  - compatable with every browser and versions
+  - compression ; rename variables

+* What is `.gitignore`?
+What should we add and not add into it?

+.gitignore is the place where the files which needs to be ignored is placed.
+It can be a files which contains sensitive informations, system specific informations or can be a file which can be re-generated.

+* What is the difference between `package.json` and `package-lock.json`

+package.json files will have all the important meta information about the application like name, author, script, dependencies. package-lock.json file is a locked file which has all dependencies of our application with name and exact version being used.

+*  Why should I not modify `package-lock.json`?

+It is a generated file and not desingned for manual editing.
+It tracks the entire tree of dependencies including dependencies of dependencies and exact version of each dependencies.